astronomer/docs/astro/best-practices/deploy-with-api.md

 Instead of using the other code deploy options, you can instead use the Astro API Deploy endpoints to perform `IMAGE_ONLY`, `DAG_ONLY`, or both `IMAGE_AND_DAG` Deploys.

-This guide contains a list of scenarios and the respective scripts that you can use to deploy code with the Astro API using bash scripts.
-It also includes an example of an entire deploy flow, in case you want to use those steps and integrate into your own CI/CD pipelines.
+This guide contains an example of an entire deploy flow and the respective scripts that you can use to deploy code with the Astro API using bash scripts.
+It also includes an example of a script that can make deploys depending on the files changed, in case you want to use those steps and integrate into your own CI/CD pipelines.

 ## Feature overview